0%

 • What: An agent executes a task, then critically evaluates its own output or actions, identifying discrepancies or errors, and subsequently revises its approach.
 This creates an iterative feedback loop for improvement.

-• Why It Matters: Improves the quality, accuracy, and robustness of agent outputs by allowing the agent to learn from its mistakes and refine its responses or plans without direct human intervention in every iteration.
-It mitigates the LLM's tendency to confidently hallucinate or make logical errors.
+• Why It Matters: This is how we make our agents less prone to hallucination and outright stupidity.
+It's like giving your LLM a built-in code reviewer for its own thoughts and actions.
+Crucial for anything reliable, it improves quality, accuracy, and robustness by allowing the agent to learn from its mistakes and refine its responses or plans without direct human intervention in every iteration.

 • How It Works: